wolfSSL/wolfTPM/docs/SWTPM.md

 Run with: `./tpm_server`

 Note: You can use the `-rm` switch to remove the cache file NVChip.
-Alternately you can delete the NVChip file (`rm NVChip`)
+Alternatively you can delete the NVChip file (`rm NVChip`)

 ### ms-tpm-20-ref